-Issuer CAs shall operate an OCSP service in accordance with RFC 6960.
+Issuer CAs shall operate an OCSP service in accordance with RFC 6960 and/or RFC 5019.

 Effective 2020-09-30, for publicly-trusted TLS, if an OCSP response is for a Root CA or Subordinate CA Certificate, including Cross Certificates, and that certificate has been revoked, then the revocationReason field within the RevokedInfo of the CertStatus shall be present and asserted.